lyssieth/Opportunity/Magic/README.md

 Magic in the world of Opportunity is a relatively common thing.
 Ability and usage of magic depends on the following factors:

-- affinity
+- affinity (affinity to elements)
-- mana purity
+- mana purity (purity of one's mana)
-- mana control
+- mana control (ability to control one's mana to make what one imagines happen)
-- imagination
+- imagination (ability to picture what one wishes to happen in their mind)

 ## Elements